top of page

 Elderberry Wisdom Farm has created the Traditional Ecological Knowledge Workforce Development Project in partnership with Chemeketa Community College.
 This five-year educational initiative provides paid internships for Native American adults in the Salem area, including Marion, Polk and Yamhill Counties.
 This workforce development project has been developed to assist Native Americans and other underrepresented students of color who are interested in accomplishing meaningful career pathways into horticulture and/or agriculture career fields.

 Elderberry Wisdom Farm is a Native American nonprofit located in Marion County, Oregon.
 Our team has evolved a culturally tailored multimedia curriculum since 2012 that is compatible with Native American learning styles.
 Classroom education along with experiential learning and mentoring activities will be provided in a setting tailored for Native American as well as Alaskan Native, Hawaiian Islander and Pacific Islander students.
-The class starts in Fall 2021.
+The class will reconvene in Fall 2022.

 This message to America’s Native American youth was recorded at the Elderberry Wisdom Farm in September in partnership with Northern Arizona University’s Institute for Tribal Environmental Professionals.
 We also welcome our family members to view this message and support their youth as they vision their future, transform their lives and restore traditional First Foods in their sacred landscapes.